Teaching Excellence Program

 - self-directed learning.

-Conferences are delivered over 5 to 6 days (beginning with 2 days in Term 1) and will bring together program participants to collaborate and generate new understandings, knowledge and evidence that further advances the teaching profession.
+Conferences are delivered over 5 days (beginning with 2 days in Term 1) and will bring you together with your peers to collaborate and generate new understandings, knowledge and evidence that further advances the teaching profession.

 Teaching Excellence Learning Communities

-You will meet with your discipline-based peers in Teaching Excellence Learning Communities that are facilitated by Master Teachers.
+You will meet with your discipline-based peers from other school settings and sectors in Teaching Excellence Learning Communities that are facilitated by master teachers.
 These sessions will occur 2-3 times per term.

 Practitioner inquiry with peers will involve: